 When one will want to demand proof of the Normans.

-Many Nostradamus followers believe that both Quatrains refer to the attack on the World Trade Center.
-The references to fire and terror from the sky fits with the aerial attack, they argue, and New York city is around 40° 5' N latitude (relatively close to "forty-five" degrees).
+Many Nostradamus followers believe that both quatrains refer to the attack on the World Trade Center.
+The references to fire and terror from the sky fit with the aerial attack, they argue, and New York City is around 40° 5' N latitude (relatively close to "forty-five degrees").
 The date is also not far off.
-Additionally, several other quatrains refer to an antichrist figure called "Mabus," who supposedly will start a world war.
+Additionally, several other quatrains refer to an Antichrist figure called Mabus, who supposedly will start a World War.
 The letters in Mabus can be rearranged to spell Usam B, leading some to believe Nostradamus saw the coming of Osama bin Laden.